AliChoukatli/CyberShield-Enterprise/Implementation Phases/Phase_02.md

 - Group membership of the user.

 - GPO application (use gpresult /r).

+- The local Remote Desktop Users group if needed.

  ---

  ## ⚠️ **Delete an Organizational Unit (OU)**